 - Pricing is based on standard 6-month enrollment.
 Longer/Shorter terms are available.

-- 10% discount on tuition fees for active duty military and educators.
+- 10% discount on tuition fees for active duty military.

 - Additional 5% discount on tuition fees for pre-payment in full.